 Abs workouts come in all varieties.
 Some require only your bodyweight for serious burn.
 Others call for a simple piece of equipment like a kettlebell to chisel the core.
 But one effective abs exercise you may be missing out on is waiting for ya at the gym.
 Enter: abs machines.

-“If you're new to exercise, it can be tough to know when you're actually engaging your core, which can sometimes lead to lower back pain,” says Angela Gargano, CPT, a personal trainer at Performix House in New York City.
+“If you're new to exercise, it can be tough to know when you're actually engaging your core, which can sometimes lead to lower back pain,” says Angela Gargano, CPT, a NASM-certified fitness coach and former Performix House trainer in New York City.
 “Doing basic exercises with a machine can help beginners become strong enough to do bodyweight exercises correctly on their own.”

 As for those already working on sculpting a six-pack, machine assistance can make your core-focused workout a little more challenging and a lot more fun.
 “A machine is also helpful in amplifying the workout, so you can continue to strengthen that core effectively,” Gargano adds.

 Just keep in mind that you should never feel these exercises in your back.
 “If you do, make sure you adjust your weight and check your form,” says Gargano.
 “Always make sure to inhale and then do a big exhale while you engage your core to get the most out of each exercise.”